Is Fake Worth Watching? Honest Movie Review & Audience Verdict (2011)

 The Narrative Arc & Core Premise

 Debuting in 2011, Fake represents a sophisticated intersection of artistic ambition and genre-defining elements within the Thriller, Crime, Mystery category.
-The primary thematic concern of the film is an investigation into Daniel Jakor is one of the most prolific and successful artists the world has never heard of.
+The primary thematic concern of the film is an investigation into Daniel Jakor is one of the most prolific and successful artists of which the world has never heard.
 As the story unfolds, we are introduced to a world where the traditional boundaries of Thriller, Crime, Mystery are tested.

 Artistic Execution & Performance Study